A Tale of the Snow Queen

 lit within her, and it seemed a fate of gross cruelty that snow and ice should

 cause the animals such pain.
-And in a desire
+A sudden desire

-to nurse them back to health, she lifted their little bodies into her scarf and
+to nurse them back to health welled up in her.
+Thus, she lifted their little bodies into her scarf and

 held them close to her breast.